Updated On: 12th Nov’19

 Quick tip: Social media marketing may seem like a piece of cake at first, but it is not.
 And that makes social media marketing prone to some common blunders.

-Build an Ecommerce Store with Essential Marketing Features
+Build a Multi-vendor Marketplace with Essential Marketing Features

 Placing banner ads on websites where you think merchants of your selected niche can be found is another good way.